First Observations of Solar Halo Gamma Rays Over a Full Solar Cycle: Background Modeling

 Notably, both of these uncertainties scale with the background flux.
 Thus, regardless of the origin of the uncertainties, we can minimize their effect by cutting regions with high astrophysical backgrounds, at the cost of effective exposure\footnote{But seriously, if anybody can figure out why this happens, it would be awesome.}.
 Such a decision is warranted so long as the statistical uncertainties from the decreased exposure are smaller than the systematic issues relating to the diffuse analysis.
 In our default analysis we place the following additional cuts: (1) we remove all photons that are observed within 30$^\circ$ of the Galactic plane, or within 3$^\circ$ of a {\it Fermi}-LAT 4FGL source that has either a $\gamma$-ray flux above 2$\times$10$^{-9}$~ph~cm$^{-2}$~s$^{-1}$ in the energy range 1--100~GeV, or a variability index that exceeds 100.
 This includes 743 $\gamma$-ray sources.
 (2) We cut all time periods when the Moon lies within 60$^\circ$ of the Sun, effectively removing any emission from the Moon from our analysis.
+We note that, in the case of the solar disk and halo models, these masks must be integrated \emph{after} the solar models are smeared by the instrumental point-spread function, because while they represent complete masks in the celestial coordinate system, they are only partial masks in the heliocentric coordinate system.

 These cuts have the unfortunate effect of removing 81\% of the {\it Fermi}-LAT exposure and 92\% of the $\gamma$-rays from our study, but produce a map that has a significantly lower background rate.
 We call this the {\bf ``low-background map"}, and use this as the default analysis for our full 15~year time window, when the size of the statistical sample is sufficient.
 We show differences between this result and our {\bf ``high-statistics map"}, which does not include these cuts, in Appendix~\ref{sec:highstatistics}, and utilize results from our ``high-statistics map" when looking for yearly time variations, when a higher photon count is necessary.